KiselevaElizavetaA/plant_growth_stage/README.md

-# Prediction of plant biomass and classification of their growth stages
+# Deep Learning techniques for plant growth classification

 Image-based phenotyping technologies have been rapidly developed in plant science recently, they provide a great potential for agriculture.